keshav1197/SIOT-Project/README.md

 - Sensing.INO - The arduino code used for the sensing of both the weather and colour information.

-- TS_analysis.m - Performs the basic time series analysis, and fing the correlation coefficient.
+- TS_analysis.m - Performs the basic time series analysis, and find the correlation coefficient.
 Generates plots for autocorrelation and regression as well to understand its behaviour in the next 24 hours.

 - NodeMCU.csv - The data file, which was stored in a Google Sheet, and updated for 9 days.